For appointments, call

 - Rare interited and acquired disorders, such as thalassemia, amyloidosis and autoimmune diseases

-Besides the clinical and research physicians of BMT, a whole team of specialists in pheresis (stem cell collection and transfusion medicine), bone marrow transplant and oncology nursing, pharmacy, nutrition, physical therapy, social work, pastoral care, data management and financial planning treat patients with skill, care and understanding.
+A bone marrow transplant is an intensive cancer treatment that can be physically and mentally stressful for the patient and family.
+Washington University’s team of leukemia doctors work with a whole team of specialists in pheresis (stem cell collection and transfusion medicine), bone marrow transplant and oncology nursing.
+Other team members are specialists in pharmacy, nutrition, physical therapy, social work, pastoral care, data management and financial planning treat patients with skill, care and understanding.